 UNDERSTANDING THE INFLUENCE OF INFORMATION AT THE SCIENCE-POLICY INTERFACE

 To manage environmental issues and natural (i.e. living) resources more effectively, policy makers and other users have to find and make efficient use of information from the growing body of literature, both primary and grey.
 Our over-riding philosophy is that good policies are evidence or information-based, and that due to the huge grey information base, "grey matters."
 As our research progresses, more emphasis is placed on understanding the complex science-policy interface(s).
 We recognize that reliable and timely information plays a vital role in setting policies, and policies, especially those set within governments, often influence the direction of basic and applied science.
 The informational and social interplay at this interface is affected by many factors, and may be non-linear and unpredictable.
 Our overall goal is that our research leads to fundamental insights and recommendations to maximize the use and influence of information in policy and decision-making processes, in the marine environmental and fisheries resource fields.

 For more info check out our brochure

-The EIUI research team is very pleased to announce that Science, Information, and Policy Interface for Effective Coastal and Ocean Management is now available from CRC Press (a division of Taylor & Francis).
+The EIUI research team is very pleased to announce that Science, Information, and Policy Interface for Effective Coastal and Ocean Management is now available in paperback from CRC Press (a division of Taylor & Francis).
 For more information, please see an overview of the book and a report of the book launch.